 Sunset from the boat:

 The ferries leave from Pier 4 in Manila and arrive at Pier 1 in Cebu City the following day.
-If you want to travel from Cebu back to Manila, it’s the same locations, prices and schedules.
+And if you want to travel from Cebu back to Manila, it’s the same locations, prices and schedules.

 I have marked all locations on the map below: